itsyourpalsal/Weather-Dashboard/ReadME.md

 [OpenWeather API](https://openweathermap.org/api) is used to retrieve weather data for cities.
 And `localStorage` is used to store persistent data.

+## Installation

+1. Download or clone repository
+2. Open the main page (index.html) on your browser to view
+3. Use a text editor to view all coding, Visual Studio Coding is recommended.

 ## Features

 * HTML